American Attitudes Toward Gaming 2025

 As more Americans interact with the gaming industry, they are increasingly aware of our commitment to responsibility, whether around gaming itself or in industry marketing practices.

-65% of Americans say the gaming industry is committed to encouraging responsible gaming and combating problem gambling, up from less than 40% in 2018.
-This confidence is even stronger among those who engage with the industry directly, with 81% of physical casino players and 88% of sports bettors agreeing with this sentiment, up from 70% and 78%, respectively last year.
+64% of Americans say the gaming industry is committed to encouraging responsible gaming and combating problem gambling, up from less than 40% in 2018.
+This confidence is even stronger among those who engage with the industry directly, with 77% of physical casino players and 84% of sports bettors agreeing with this sentiment, consistent with previous years.

-There has also been a significant rise in the number of Americans exposed to responsible gaming information.
-Specifically, 46% of land-based casino players and 57% of sports bettors noted an increase in responsible gaming messaging.
-Notably, 66% of all Americans say they have encountered responsible gaming messaging in the past year, up from 56% in 2022.
+There has also been a significant increase in the number of Americans exposed to responsible gaming information in recent years.
+72% of all Americans say they have encountered responsible gaming messaging in the past year, up from 56% in 2022.

 Methodology

-Kantar, on behalf of the American Gaming Association, conducted an online survey July 31-August 9, 2024 among a nationally representative sample of 2,000 registered voters aged 21 and over related to responsible gaming and industry perceptions.
+Kantar, on behalf of the American Gaming Association, conducted an online survey July 22-August 8, 2025 among a nationally representative sample of 2,001 registered voters aged 21 and over related to responsible gaming and industry perceptions.
 The margin of error is +/- 2 percent and greater among subgroups.